Canning Salsa

 What are the best jars to can salsa in?

 Salsa is pretty flexible on what jar it wants to live in!
-Here, weāre canning in BallĀ® Regular Mouth Pint Canning Jars.
-I find that the pint size is really good for salsaāitās enough to have for a family snack or two without having so much that it gets lost in the back of the fridge.
-Itās also similar to the size of store-bought salsa jars, which make it easy to swap in for recipes.
+Here, I’m canning in Ball® Regular Mouth Pint Canning Jars.
+I find that the pint size is really good for salsa—it’s enough to have for a family snack or two without having so much that it gets lost in the back of the fridge.
+It’s also similar to the size of store-bought salsa jars, which make it easy to swap in for recipes.

 Ingredients

-- 10 cups chopped cored peeled tomatoes (about 25 medium)
+- 10 cups chopped cored peeled tomatoes about 25 medium

-- 5 cups chopped seeded green bell peppers (about 4 large)
+- 5 cups chopped seeded green bell peppers about 4 large

-- 5 cups chopped onions (about 6 to 8 medium)
+- 5 cups chopped onions about 6 to 8 medium

-- 1-1/4 cups cider vinegar
+- 1 ¼ cups apple cider vinegar

-- 3 cloves garlic, finely chopped
+- 3 cloves garlic finely chopped

-- 2 Tbsp finely chopped cilantro
+- 2 tablespoons finely chopped cilantro

-- 1 Tbsp salt
+- 1 tablespoon salt

-- 1 tsp hot pepper sauce, optional
+- 1 teaspoon hot pepper sauce optional

 Instructions